The sci-fi adventure hit, Inception, has sparked massive new interest in the concept of lucid dreaming.

 Lucidity means becoming conscious and self-aware in your dreams, turning the dreamscape into a vivid virtual reality.
 This enables you to control and manipulate the dream world and its characters in any way you like.

 This scientifically-proven phenomenon of conscious dreaming is accessible to anyone who wants it, with simple techniques and mental training.

-Lucidity also gives you direct access to your subconscious mind.
+Lucidity also gives you direct access to your unconscious mind.
 This is a deeply insightful place to explore, one-on-one, inside your own personal dream world.
-Interacting with your subconscious in a lucid dream can change the way you view yourself and the world around you, just as Cobb (DiCaprio) did in his dreams.
+Interacting with your unconscious in a lucid dream can change the way you view yourself and the world around you, just as Cobb (DiCaprio) did in his dreams.

 In Christopher Nolan's Inception, there is a major emphasis on spotting the difference between dreams and reality.
 You can practice this yourself: because if you have more self-awareness in everyday life, you will be able to recognize the dream state more easily.
 And when that happens... you become lucid.

 Check out this scene from Inception, in which Cobb explains about self awareness in dreams.
 When Ariadne (Ellen Page) realizes she is dreaming, she is shocked and afraid, and her unconscious causes the shared dream to collapse around them...